American Geriatrics Society cautions seniors about certain drugs

 If they are, you could ask if that’s the best option or if an alternative might be better or less risky.

-At the end of the day, the doctor is the expert.
-But to get the best care for your older adult, it’s necessary to understand their condition and why a specific treatment is right for their situation.
+At the end of the day, the doctor is the medical expert.
+But to get the best care for your older adult, it’s necessary for you to understand their health conditions and why specific treatments are right for their situation.

-And as their health advocate, you have every right to ask for the information you need.
+And as their health advocate, you have every right to ask for the information and explanations that you need.

 Recommended for you: